plesiczka04/PIASR_Robots/README.md

 | ik_mult_configs     | Move to the same position in multiple configurations           |

 For the workspace code, go to the home directory of this fork and then into /Workspace.
 Simply run this code with a python IDE of choice

+In addition, python_controllers also contains the file InverseKinematicsRobot.py which each of the IK files takes the IK solutions from.
+(Note that it uses camelcase to indicate it is a helper file)